hecomi/uRaymarching/README.md

 Attach a `RayamarchingRenderer` component to an arbitrary object, and create a material which selects a shader created by uRaymarching with the flag of *Full Screen* (please see the *Conditions* section in this document).
 Then, set it to the *Material* field, and select the rendering timing from the *Pass* drop-down list.
 You can see the raymarching world with the distance function you write, and it intersects polygon objects.

-Please see the following *Known Issues* section regarding the limitation.
+Please see the following *Known Issues* section regarding limitations.

 Known Issues